How we make our decision to authorise a firm

 - connected separate businesses or referral arrangements

-Sometimes, the new body seeking authorisation may simply be the result of an existing firm deciding to change its legal entity.
+Sometimes, the body seeking authorisation may simply be the result of an existing firm deciding to change its legal entity.
 For example, where a partnership becomes a limited company.
 We will only need to re-assess the suitability of the management as a group in such firms if there is a significant change which potentially affects the ability of the managers to comply with their obligations.

 If both partners will be directors of the new company, we will not reassess whether they can competently manage a firm unless something specific has happened since the original authorisation to suggest they potentially cannot (for example, an investigation into the firm's operations).
 However, if the experienced partner is leaving and the firm will have only the newly qualified solicitor as a manager, we will check that individual has sufficient knowledge to adequately manage the firm alone.

-Compliance with our regulatory arrangements
+Compliance with our requirements and regulatory arrangements

 - evidence that the firm or a key individual within it has been practising without authorisation prior to making their application

 - responses to our enquiries that indicate the managers of the firm do not understand our requirements, or why a risk or issue exists or needs to be mitigated (see example 3)